KSUFA

 • As an independent organization, KSUFA's ability to promote Diversity, Equity, and Inclusion (DEI) is not curtailed by this legislation.
 We are committed to being a vocal advocate for and providing support to minoritized faculty and faculty who teach in areas targeted by the bill.

-The University now has a webpage dedicated to SB 1 compliance.
-This webpage includes information and resources about what the University is doing to comply with SB 1.
 KSUFA has developed additional detailed information and advice to faculty concerning elements of the law in the links below.
 (Disclaimer: we at KSUFA are not lawyers and none of this information is intended as legal advice.)
-We will be revising this information as our understanding of the law changes and as we develop new strategies for navigating the challenges of SB 1.
+We will continue to keep you informed and will be revising this information as our understanding of the law changes and as we develop new strategies for navigating the challenges of SB 1.

 Promoting Intellectual Diversity While Preserving Academic Freedom